raystack/dagger/docs/guides/use_udf.md

 To check if your desired function is supported by Flink follow these steps :

 - Dagger uses Apache Calcite for Query evaluation.
-You can use Calcite supported functions in Dagger with exceptions of some functions.
-So first check the calcite supported functions [here](https://calcite.apache.org/docs/reference.html) .
+You can use Calcite supported functions in Dagger with the exceptions of some.
+So first check the calcite supported functions [here](https://calcite.apache.org/docs/reference.html).
 Try to use them in a Dagger query to check if Dagger supports them.
 - Flink also supports some generic functions as Built-in Functions.
 You can check them out [flink-udfs](https://ci.apache.org/projects/flink/flink-docs-master/docs/dev/table/functions/systemfunctions/).
 You can use them directly.
 - If Calcite and Flink do not support your desired function, try exploring generic pre-existing custom User Defined Functions (UDFs) developed by us which are listed in the next section.